 Unless you already have high seats you will need to consider using them on all your chairs and on your bed.
 After your operation you will be asked to keep to a set of hip precautions one of which is the rule of 90.

 It is very, very easy to break this rule if your furniture is too low - and almost all furniture is.

 Before surgery your Occupational Therapist (OT) will advise you on the correct height for your furniture (normally around 18" but depends on how tall you are) and may supply furniture raisers for you.

 A word of warning the OT may send a technician around to adjust your furniture.
 Their goal is to make sure you are safe and not to worry about how your furniture looks.
 If they suggest something you don't like, for instance something that'll damage your furniture, then consider buying your own equipment.
 This is also the best solution for people who will be using the equipment long term.

 The short answer to that is quite a few!

 Cost vary from about £20 for a set of four to about £60 though I'm sure you can find cheaper and more expensive ones if you hunt around.

-The other real problem you'll have is using the loo and this is so important I've covered it on a separate page called toileting aids
+The other real problem you'll have concerning 'furniture' height is your loo.
+But that has its own issues and aids so I've covered them on their own page toileting aids

 Getting out of the house for the first time is a great moment in your recovery but often spoiled because there's no where safe to sit down.
 Be sure to check out the chair, quite often wooden, high backed chairs are of the correct height and, with care you can sit on these safely.
 It's also a great idea to take a firm cushion out with you or ensure there will be one available if you visit friends or family.